Porchlight Music Theatre

 Porchlight Music Theatre is a professional theatre company in Chicago, Illinois that has won numerous Joseph Jefferson Awards in its 25-year history.
-The company has come to embody the slogan "american musicals. chicago style."
+The company has come to embody the slogan "American musicals.
+Chicago style".

 About

 Its initial production in 1995 was the premiere of Women Who Love Science Too Much by K.R.
 Cahill and directed by William Eric Bramlett.
+Starring the founding artistic director Jill Moore.

 In 2010, Michael Weber took over artistic direction.
 Weber previously served as artistic director for the inaugural season of Drury Lane Theatre Water Tower Place (now the Broadway Playhouse) and at Theatre at the Center (1998–2004).

 During the 2016–2017 season, the theatre attracted record attendance with its staging of In the Heights.
 This production changed the face of the company and helped the company move to the Ruth Page Center for the Arts, in Chicago's Gold Coast.

 Productions

 New Faces Sing Broadway Series

 Porchlight created this revue series which runs for one to two nights.
 It is an audience-interactive event that encompasses the 'hits and misses' of a given season on Broadway.
 The night is emceed by a local theatre star and showcases ten rising music theatre talents.